Updated June 2021

-An updated XML file is attached at the end of the article that contains current keyword lists for MicroStation and OpenBuildings Designer.
+Revised XML files are linked below that contain current keyword lists for MicroStation and OpenBuildings Designer.

 Notepad++ is one of the best text editors around and the one I always use for editing configuration files.

-However out of the box it understandably does not include the Bentley CFG file language so all text is the default black.
+However out of the box it understandably does not include the Bentley CFG file language so all text is the default colour.

 I recommend setting the Notepad++ Setting menu > Preferences > Tab Settings > Tab Size to 8 for best presentation of tab spacing.